 In the production of incense, Makko refers specifically to Tabu-no-ki, the powdered bark of Machilus thunbergii, the Japanese Bay tree.
 This powdered bark forms the binder that holds the fragrant materials together and allows them to be extruded into sticks or formed into cones.

 There are many reasons Tabu-no-ki is used as a binder in the manufacture of Japanese incense.
 First, Tabu-no-ki has four grades, with the highest grade being nearly odorless when burned.
 When combined with other fragrant materials, Tabu-no-ki is almost imperceptible, making it a perfect neutral base from which to build a fragrance upon.
 Second, Tabu-no-ki has properties as a burning agent that allow it to burn completely and consistently, ensuring uniform combustion of fragrant materials within an incense formula.
 Finally, Tabu-no-ki is water soluble, and when mixed with warm water becomes a sticky paste that easily holds fragrant materials allowing for simple extrusion or pressing into final incense forms.

 In general, all Japanese incense is a mixture of fragrant woods, spices, and Tabu-no-ki as a binder.
 The higher the class of incense, usually the higher ratio of high-grade fragrant materials to binder, whereas lower cost incenses generally use a higher ratio of binder to lower-grade fragrant materials.

-This page is part of Kikoh's Fragrant Path series.
-This series of posts is intended to help provide greater information and understanding of Japanese incense as you progress along its fragrant path.
+This page is part of Kikoh's Fragrant Path: An Introduction to Japanese Incense series.
+This series of posts is intended to help provide greater information and understanding as you progress along this fragrant path.
 Learn more...